Alexeykoh/IO/README.md

 > `<IO/>`- a set of functions and classes of native JavaScript ES6 / TypeScript.
 This approach allows you to limitlessly expand the functionality and use the `<IO/>`as regular Javascript code

-### 🚦 Signals
+### 📻 Sreams

-> The Signal simplifies handling asynchronous data fetching and provides a clean way to manage loading, error, and success states of the asynchronous operation.
+> A mechanism for reactively sending messages (data) to subscribers, built on the basis of the “Observer” pattern.

 ### 🍕 Ready Declarative Components / RDC